 Lenders also must take a proactive approach to protect your information.

 The Closing Disclosure (CD) is usually the very last disclosure you receive prior to signing loan documents.
 Usually, the Closing Disclosure signifies the loan application is entering the final stages of the mortgage process.

 It’s super important to know the following:

-- The initial Closing Disclosure is not your final loan documents – it’s just a disclosure.
+- The initial Closing Disclosure is not your final loan document – it’s just a disclosure.

 And just to be clear, I’m referring to the initial Closing Disclosure, not the final Closing Disclosure.

 Usually, after the appraisal is in and all conditions have been submitted back to the underwriting team, they will send out the initial Closing Disclosure for you to sign/date.

 Once everything is approved and moves to the loan documents department, a final Closing Disclosure is issued.
 This final Closing Disclosure will be included with the final loan documents you sign to complete the mortgage process.

 What’s in the Closing Disclosure?

 Everything that’s in the Loan Estimate plus some additional information.
 While the Loan Estimate and Closing Disclosure have similar information, they are completely different in format.

-Do remember I said it was important to review the Loan Estimate with your Loan Officer?
+Do you remember I said it was important to review the Loan Estimate with your Loan Officer?
 Well, the same applies to the Closing Disclosure.